-Cryptocurrency is new electronic cash system that uses a peer-to-peer network to prevent double-spending.
+Cryptocurrency is new electronic money system that uses a peer-to-peer network to prevent double-spending.

 It’s completely decentralized with no server or central authority.
 If you take away all the noise around cryptocurrencies and reduce it to a simple definition, you find it to be just limited entries in a database no one can change without fulfilling specific conditions.
 This may seem ordinary, but, believe it or not: this is exactly how you can define a currency.
 A transaction is known almost immediately by the whole network but only after a specific amount of time it gets confirmed.
 Confirmation is a critical concept in cryptocurrencies.
 You could say that cryptocurrencies are all about confirmation.
 As long as a transaction is unconfirmed, it is pending and can be forged.
 When a transaction is confirmed, it is set in stone.
 It is no longer forgeable, it can‘t be reversed, it is part of an immutable record of historical transactions: of the so-called blockchain.